d-lynch95/Portfolio-1-GreatOceanRoadsters/README.md

 The font was inspired by the logo of https://visitgreatoceanroad.org.au/ .
 We then located a similar font on google fonts, paired it with another font using Fontjoy and imported them from there.

+Styling of the attractions images was sourced from https://www.w3schools.com/css/css3_images.asp.

  -->